liam-kelley/RIR-in-a-Box/losses/README.md

 # Losses

+This folder includes implementations of various losses, implemented as torch.nn.modules, for RIRs and for RIRBox's latent shoebox representation.

 - ShoeboxLosses.py : This script contains the losses that depend on the latent shoebox representation.
 Namely:
   - SBoxRoomDimensionsLoss
   - SBoxAbsorptionLoss
   - MicSrcConfigurationLoss
 - RIRLosses.py : This script contains the losses that depend on the Room Impulse Response.
 Namely:
-  - EnergyDecay_Loss
+  - EnergyDecay_Loss : MSE between target and estimated EDC or EDR.
-  - MRSTFT_Loss
+  - MRSTFT_Loss : MRSTFT between target and estimated.
-  - AcousticianMetrics_Loss
+  - AcousticianMetrics_Loss : MSE between target and estimated D, C80, DRR, and RT60.
-    - These are all done together for optimizations (D, C80, DRR, RT60)
+    - These are all done together for optimization.
+  - RIR_MSE_Loss : MSE between target and estimated RIR
+  - DRR_Loss : MSE between target and estimated Direct Reverberant Ratios (DRR)

 All losses now have easily toggleable options: